Schools are required by law to have governors to monitor, support and challenge the

 • Thorverton C of E Primary School

 The EVF Governing Body is made up of 13 Governors.
 The roles of Chair and Vice Chair of Governors are elected annually from this group.
-There are also 5 Associate Members comprising the four Heads of Schools and the Federation Business Manager.
+There are also 6 Associate Members comprising the five Heads of Schools and the Federation Business Manager.
 Members meet regularly at Full Governing Body (FGB) meetings to discuss reports, consider recommendations and ratify formal documents and decisions.

-The SIAMS Ethos Group ensures the development of the Christian ethos of the C of E Schools in the Federation.
-Governors are assigned to either one of the School Improvement or Resources Committees on the basis of their skills and are encouraged to take responsibility for at least one of the key areas and deputise for another if they are able.
-Committee Terms of Reference outline the delegated responsibilities for each area overseen.
-In addition to the committees, governors are allocated to a specific school in the federation on which they focus.
-This focus is changed annually so that governors gain insight into each school’s unique ethos and workings and get to know their focus school well.
+In addition to the lead roles, governors are allocated to a specific school in the federation on which they focus which allows them to get to know it well.
+This focus is changed regularly so that governors gain insight into each school’s unique ethos and workings.
 We also have a Clerk to the Governing Body who administers our work including circulating documents and minuting meetings.

 The governors encourage feedback from parents, carers and the wider community about